 Immune system cells, called mast cells, bind to the pollen and trigger an allergic response.
 This allergic response causes a substance called histamine to be released near the pollen particles.
 Histamine is designed to combat the harmful invader, pollen.
-It is this histamine that gives us our hayfever symptoms.
-It causes our runny nose and sneezing.
-It can also cause our eyes to be extremely itchy, red and puffy with a watery or stringy discharge.
+It is this histamine that gives us our hay fever symptoms.

-When hayfever affects our eyes, it’s called seasonal allergic conjunctivitis, or vernal conjunctivitis.
+When hay fever affects our eyes, it’s called seasonal allergic conjunctivitis, or vernal conjunctivitis.
 Don’t worry – this type of conjunctivitis is not contagious and can’t be passed from person to person.

-You can use the guide below to help identify what types of pollens cause your hayfever by the time of year that your hayfever flares up.
-For many, the hayfever season begins now and we see this with our patients presenting with red, watery, itchy and puffy eyes.
+You can use the guide below to help identify what types of pollens cause your hay fever, indicated by the time of year that your hay fever flares up.
+For many, the hayfever season begins now and we see this with our patients presenting with red, watery, itchy or puffy eyes.

-Wear close fitting glasses
+Wear close-fitting glasses

 Use eye drops

-Sodium cromoglycate eye drops are best taken before, and continued through the hayfever season.
+Sodium cromoglycate eye drops are best taken before and continued through the hay fever season.
 They help prevent the mast cells in our eyes from binding to the pollen, which stops the histamine.

 Don’t rub your eyes

-Use a cold compress (it feels wonderful!)
+Use a cold compress

 Take oral antihistamines

-Consult with your Optometrist
+Consult with your Optometrist at Reynolds Opticians Today